dlemstra/Magick.NET/Documentation/CrossPlatform.md

 ### Mono

-Getting Magick.NET working on Mono requires an extra step.
-The Magick.NET.Native library is not automatically copied to the output directory when the
+Getting Magick.NET working on Mono sometimes requires an extra step.
+The Magick.NET.Native library is not always automatically copied to the output directory when the NuGet reference is added to the project.
+The copy does not happens when the project is build on Windows instead of a Linux machine.
-NuGet reference is added to the project.
-The library is located in the folder `runtimes/linux-x64/native` of the NuGet package and should be copied to the output folder of the project.
+The native library located in the folder `runtimes/linux-x64/native` of the NuGet package should then be copied to the output folder of the project.